opensearch-project/observability/docs/dev/Kibana-Notebooks-Design-Proposal.md

 ### 1.1 Introduction

-Notebooks provide a browser-based [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) built upon a number of popular [open-source](https://en.wikipedia.org/wiki/Open-source_software) libraries.
-Kibana Notebooks will enable data-driven, interactive data analytics and collaborative documents to be created that can be used as live notes in Kibana.
-These notebooks can be used the following use-cases:
+Kibana Notebooks provide a browser-based [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) built upon a number of popular [open-source](https://en.wikipedia.org/wiki/Open-source_software) libraries.
+Kibana Notebooks enable data-driven, interactive data analytics and collaborative documents to be created and used as live notes in Kibana.
+They allow devops, support specialists, solution and presales specialists, customer success experts and engineers to create and share stories They facilitate combining visualizations, timelines and text, code and adding annotations.
+The notebook is a collection of cells- paragraphs for adding code or markdown text, and output cell that displays the output of the markdown/code.
+Here are a few Kibana Notebooks use-cases:

 1. Create post-mortem documents

+1. Design runbooks

 1. Build Live infrastructure reports

-1. Foster explorative collaborations with data
+1. Foster data driven explorative collaborations

 ### 1.2 Motivation

 Dashboards offer a solution for a few selected use cases, and are a great tool if you’re focused on monitoring a known set of metrics over time.
-Notebooks enables contextual use of data with detailed explanations by allowing a user to combine saved visualizations, text, graphs and decorate data in elasticsearch with other reference data sources.
+Kibana Notebooks enable contextual use of data with detailed explanations by allowing a user to combine saved visualizations, text, graphs and embellish data in Elasticsearch with other reference data sources.

 ## 2. Requirements